polatengin/utah/README.md

 📦 File Extension: `.shx`

+## 📄 Documentation

+For detailed documentation on how to use `utah`, please refer to the [Utah shx documentation](https://utahshx.com).

 ## 🚀 Installation

 You can install the latest version of the `utah` CLI with this one-liner: